-Adele Will Perform at the 2017 Grammy Awards
+Adele Will Perform At The 2017 Grammy Awards

 — Page Six (@PageSix) January 21, 2017

-According to Variety, Adele already has received 10 awards from the previous Grammy ceremonies.
-In 2009 she started her Grammy journey and won her first award for the best new artist, following that with the best album of the year, the song of the year, the record of the year and more in 2012.
+According to Variety, Adele has already received 10 awards from previous Grammy ceremonies.
+In 2009, she started her Grammy journey and won her first award for best new artist, following that with best album of the year, song of the year, record of the year, and more in 2012.
 Her latest Grammy award was for the best song written for visual media in 2014.
-This being at the same time when she went on a career break because of the birth of her son.
+This happened at the same time she went on a career break because of the birth of her son.

-The British superstar will perform a song from her latest album 25, which was best-selling album in the United States for the years of 2015 and 2016 and is the second largest album of the decade (after another Adele’s album).
+The British superstar will perform a song from her latest album, 25, which was the best-selling album in the United States for the years of 2015 and 2016 and is the second biggest-selling album of the decade (after another Adele album).
 Adele hopes that this performance is going to go smoother than the one last year, where she suffered technical difficulties.
-While Adele was singing “All I Ask”, her microphone dropped onto the piano, so the show switched to a backup sound system that caused the momentary audio drop.
-Academy President, Neil Portnow said regarding this incident: “We had the most complicated show on television.
+While Adele was singing “All I Ask,” her microphone dropped onto the piano, so the show switched to a backup sound system that caused the momentary audio drop.

+“We had the most complicated show on television.
 Period.
 End of story.With each musical performance, we change over the microphones, the wires.
-I mean, if you’ve been backstage—I can’t understand how they get it done, but they do.”Portnov also added, commenting Adele’s job: “She did a great job and we certainly don’t like when those things happen, but those things happen sometimes.”
+I mean, if you’ve been backstage — I can’t understand how they get it done, but they do.”
+Academy president Neil Portnow said regarding this incident.
+He also added, commenting Adele’s performance, “she did a great job and we certainly don’t like when those things happen, but those things happen sometimes.”

 Adele will perform at 2017 Grammys!
 Can't wait!
 Plus how many Grammys she will win?! ⚡️???????? pic.twitter.com/RjTd5cVoxj